jcm93/jmc/readme.md

 # jmc
 ![screenshot](https://puu.sh/xoZYo/bd6d6deeb0.png)

-jmc is a fast, elegant and powerful media manager for macOS. jmc aims to give you the power and functionality associated with hackable media managers like foobar2000 with the elegance and simplicity of a well-designed platform-native macOS application.
+jmc is a media manager/player for macOS. jmc aims to give you the power and functionality you want from a hackable media manager, along with the elegance and simplicity of a well-designed macOS application.

 jmc:

-- Uses less memory and CPU than iTunes while performing better with libraries both small and large (50,000+ tracks).
-- Offers powerful features for viewing album artwork, including text files and PDFs.
-- Has a powerful suite of organization tools that let jmc organize your media however you want to, effortlessly.
-- Centers around a simple, intuitive, and elegant interface for listening to your music that doesn't get in your way.
+- Centers around a sane and consistent interface that stays out of the way of listening to your music.
+- Performs well with large libraries with minimal CPU and RAM use.
-- Has a powerful interface for sharing media over a local area network.
+- Has a useful set of organization tools for organizing your media however you want to.
-- Supports FLAC.
+- Offers features for viewing and organizing album artwork, including images, text files, logs, and PDFs.
+- Integrates seamlessly with Apple Music and iCloud Music Library, as well as offers features for LAN sharing.

-jmc is written completely in Swift, is completely open-source, and runs on OS X (macOS) 10.10 and above.
+jmc is open-source, written in Swift and runs on macOS 10.15 and above.

 ### Table of Contents
 - [Features](#features)